A few good things to know

 |Other domestic pets:||$3 flat rate (total of $3, no matter how many fish, rabbits, birds etc you have)|

-DEPOSITS - We will refund your deposit if you meet all your applicants and don’t find anyone suitable from whom we have provided.
+DEPOSITS - We will refund your deposit if you have contacted all of your applicants and not found anyone suitable from whom we have provided.
 We will not refund your deposit if you cancel your house sit or find a sitter from outside of The Housesitting Company.

-FINAL FEES - If you cancel a booked house sit we may refund the final fee but will at a minimum keep the 1/3rd deposit.
+FINAL FEES - If you cancel a booked house sit we will refund the final fee but keep the 1/3rd deposit.
 We will not refund any fees if you find a sitter from outside of The Housesitting Company.

 No. Our sitter’s look after pets, not people.
 We are unable to place a sitter into a home if there will be someone else living there.